evolvedbinary/hsg-project-wiki/Setup.md

 ### Apply "Format and Indent"

-With the document open in oXygen, select the "Format and Indent" toolbar button (also accessible via the "Source" menu under "Document" > "Format and Indent"), and save your document.
+With the document open in oXygen, select the `Format and Indent` toolbar button (also accessible via the `Source` menu under `Document` > `Format and Indent`), and save your document.
 If you've made updates to many files, see https://github.com/HistoryAtState/hsg-project/issues/31 for a time-saving tip.
-This "Format and Indent" command ensures your commit (in the next step) is clean and reveals only the changes you made, not other incidental changes.
+This `Format and Indent` command ensures your commit (in the next step) is clean and reveals only the changes you made, not other incidental changes.

 ### Commit your work and push it to GitHub